togrupe/dlive-midi-tools/README.md

 ## Usage
 1. Recommendation: Please backup your current show file, just to be on the safe side if something goes wrong.

-2. Before you run the script, please run the following command to download the required python modules.
+2. Before you run the script, please run the following command to download the required python modules using `pip`.
+Please make sure `pip` is installed."

 `pip install -r dependencies.txt`